AckerApple/mega-aide/README.md

 <a id="_first_time_needs_to_know"></a>
 ## 👀 First time needs to know

+- Avoid plugging in a keyboard with a trackpad/mouse
+  - Can cause trackball games to confuse which device to use
 - The power "switch" is an arcade button.
 I was expecting a toggle switch, I've never seen an arcade button act as a power switch but there you go.
   - Hold down power button to force a shutdown when machine is unresponsive
 - Check IR sensors on left and right of Tv screen